 You'll Have More Productive HoursThrough efficient time management, you will be able to create extra productive hours during the week.
 Look at it this way: if you gain an extra hour of focused output during the day through better organisation and discipline, that adds up to 250 hours over the course of a year - or nearly a month and a half of extra working time.

-For a company, the rewards are multiplied - and let's not forget the human benefits of control, job satisfaction and morale, which when applied to an interacting team, take effectiveness to a new level.
+For a company, the rewards are multiplied.
+A simple mathematical equation of an average improvement per person multiplied by the number of employees can show just how significant this improvement can be.
+And let's not forget the human benefits of control, job satisfaction and morale, which when applied to an interacting team, take effectiveness to a new level.

 You'll Be Able to Prioritise Your TasksEfficiency isn't always the same as effectiveness.
 Ask yourself: are you doing the right thing at the moment, or are you just whiling away time?
 If you have good time management skills, instead of being stressed about what needs to be done or what you should be working on, you'll know exactly what comes next and how you are planning to tackle it.